 - Keep $600 saved in the money processor account, as a reserve

 - Spread $1,400 into 10 bookies, you may want to allocate equal $140 at the start, but gradually make more appropriate allocation, say $200 to bookie A but $100 to bookie B based on the frequency of arb opportunities.

 Once you start trading arbs, there are chances that some of your bookmaker accounts might run out of funds.
 This happens because in any arbitrage bet, one bet wins at a bookmaker, while the bet at other bookmaker involved loses.
 So you will always end up having lots of funds at some bookmaker accounts, while no funds at other bookmaker accounts.
 If you manage your bankroll like this, whenever you run out of funds in a particular bookmaker account, you can transfer funds from the money processor account.
 Depositing funds from the money processor is free and instant in almost all the bookmakers.

 So it is always recommended to maintain a good balance at your e-wallet account (at least 30% as mentioned), as you can always use it as instant money.
 By the time your money processor account balance comes to nil, you will need to make withdrawal requests from your bookmaker accounts.
 Most bookmaker offer a free withdrawal once a week or so.
 You can use the free withdrawal to get funds back to your e-wallet account.
 Withdraw enough to reset bankroll back to the initial state.
 30% at money processor & 70% among bookmakers is the optimal ratio many traders suggest based on their experiences.

 Setting up Arbitrage Service

-Finding arb is all about selecting good arbitrage service / software since it’s critically important.
-I’ll make detail explanation & suggested services in the 2) Improper Selection of Arb Software & Lack Of Practice section.
+How to find arbitrage bets is all about selecting a good sports arbitrage software.
+Since it’s critically important, I’ll make detail explanation & suggested services in the 2) Improper Selection of Arb Software & Lack Of Practice section.